Still of the Night (song): Music video

 The director of the music video was Marty Callner.
 Initially the female role of the "Whitesnake woman" was planned for the pre-fame Claudia Schiffer, but the night before the shoot the plan fell apart.
 As such Callner called Coverdale to discuss changes on the story boards, but seeing the attractiveness of Coverdale's future wife Tawny Kitaen she was chosen to play the role.
 Part of the video's set design was Coverdale's idea inspired by Elvis Presley's movie Jailhouse Rock, but "it's like much more idealized prison cells, but this was done with a big full moon.
 And the band was fantastic – they sold the song brilliantly".
+The mascot for the band appears in the background.
+His name is Chester the Whitesnake.
 The band in the music video is not the same as on the audio track.
 Of the original band that recorded the song, only vocalist David Coverdale appears.
 Studio bassist Neil Murray was replaced with Rudy Sarzo in the video, drummer Aynsley Dunbar was replaced by Tommy Aldridge, and guitarist John Sykes was replaced by Adrian Vandenberg and Vivian Campbell.